tillchen/personal-website/content/posts/2019-07-15-JavaScript-Notes.md

 3. Example:

     ```javascript
-    var foo = {
+    let foo = {
         name: "bar",
         coding: function() {
             this.name = "coding bar";
             alert.log("I'm coding now.");
         },
-        age: 17 // NO comma here.
-But can be added after ES5.
-However, not in JSON.
+        age: 17
     };
-    foo.height = 190; // This adds a new property
+    foo.height = 190; // This adds a new property.
-    console.log(foo["name"]); // Also works
+    console.log(foo["name"]); // Also works.
-    delete foo.age; // This deletes the property
+    delete foo.age; // This deletes the property.
-    for (var prop in foo) { // Prints all properties
+    for (let prop in foo) { // Print all properties.
         console.log(prop + ": " + foo[prop]);
     }
     ```

-4. Like in Java, use `this` and `new` for constructors.

-5. JavaScript (before ES6) doesn't have classes.
+4. JavaScript (before ES6) doesn't have classes.
 For inheritance, we have prototypal inheritance.
 (Prototype is like the parent class.)

     ```javascript
     function Foo(bar, stuff) {